 - Acknowledge and address structural racism and acknowledge both conscious and unconscious bias among health providers and public health professionals

 - Build and foster community trust through partnerships with community-based organizations, grassroots organizations and other community groups

 - Create informal and formal partnerships between health departments and communities such as fostering communities of practice, working with community liaisons and/or forming community advisory boards

 - Engage communities as you set priorities, make decisions, and facilitate activities

 - Leverage community strengths such as social cohesion, a sense of collectivism and community, and respect and concern for the elderly

-- Acknowledge that some community strengths may also put community members at higher risk of COVID-19 infection and disease
+- Acknowledge that some community strengths may also put community members at higher risk of health disparities.

 - Acknowledge and, when possible, address political, social, and physical determinants of health